norkator/paketin-seuranta/README.md

 Paketin Seuranta is free application, no ads or paid content never!

 Notice the license.
-You can not allowed to copy or use this app code to create similar application.
+You are not allowed to copy or use this app code to create similar application.

 ### Help required